Why do I need DMARC and how do I use DMARC protection with SMX?

 - There is the option to enable DMARC whitelisting for existing SPF whitelist policy sets.

 Hear From an Expert Panel

 Below you can watch our expert panel answer a few topical questions relating to the deployment of DMARC.
-On the panel we have (from the left) Colin Taylor – our SMX CTO, Tony Krzyzewski – DMARC Expert and Ambassador for Global Cyber Alliance and Darren Beattie – CIO Tower Insurance representing the customer view.
+On the panel we have (from the left) Colin Taylor – our SMX CTO, Tony Krzyzewski – DMARC Expert and Ambassador for Global Cyber Alliance and Darren Beattie – Manager, Network and Access for Tower Insurance representing the customer view.